loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 ## The way forward

-Moving to Coolify is a significant simplification of my infrastructure.
-It replaces my collection of custom scripts with a unified, robust system that provides the modern, git-based workflow I love from Netlify.
+Moving to Coolify hugely simplified my infrastructure.
+It replaces my collection of custom scripts with one system that gives me the git-based workflow I love from Netlify.
 The shift to containerization was long overdue, and Coolify makes it approachable.

 Another major benefit is that all the configuration of how to run an app now lives directly in the project's repository, in the form of a Dockerfile.
 It no longer only lives on the server in the form of a bunch of config files and systemd services and crontabs.